PrairieLearn/PrairieLearn/docs/lmsIntegrationInstructor.md

 # LMS integration for instructors

 Integrating Learning Management Systems (LMSes) with PrairieLearn uses [LTI 1.3](https://www.1edtech.org/standards/lti) technology to connect LMS courses with PrairieLearn course instances.
-This allows for programmatic assignment linking and grade passback.
+This allows for programmatic assignment linking and grade syncing.

-PrairieLearn currently has "Public Preview" support for integration with Learning Management Systems, starting with Canvas.
+Integration with Canvas via LTI 1.3 is currently available as a public preview.
 General availability of Canvas integration support as well as support for other LMS platforms will be coming in the future.

+## Prerequisites

+LTI 1.3 integration is configured on an institution level.
+Institution administrators will need to follow the [setup instructions](lti13.md) to establish a trust relationship between the LMS and PrairieLearn.

 ## Setting up your Canvas course for PrairieLearn